-It doesn’t seem like that long ago that Megan Fox was starring in the Transformers franchise, Teenage Mutant Ninja Turtles and Jennifer’s Body.
+It doesn’t seem like that long ago that Megan Fox was starring in the Transformers franchise, Teenage Mutant Ninja Turtles, and Jennifer’s Body.
 Now she’s starring in Machine Gun Kelly videos and Till Death, a low-budget variation on Gerald’s Game.
 Hoping her taste in scripts was better than her taste in music I pressed play.

-Emma (Megan Fox) is married to Mark (Eoin Macken, Resident Evil: The Final Chapter) who’s gone from prosecutor to sleazy defence attorney.
+Emma (Megan Fox) is married to Mark (Eoin Macken, Resident Evil: The Final Chapter) who’s gone from prosecutor to sleazy defense attorney.
 How sleazy?
 He freely admits he’s happier making big money keeping scum like Bobby Ray (Callan Mulvey, Shadow in the Cloud, Beyond Skyline), the man who mugged and nearly killed Emma out of jail than he was working hard to put them away.
 Innocent, guilty, who cares as long as they pay.
 Needless to say, it’s not the happiest of marriages.

 On a weekend getaway to mark their anniversary Emma wakes up to find Mark has handcuffed them together.
 Then, as she watches, he shoots himself in the head leaving her in the frozen middle of nowhere chained to a corpse.
 And Bobby Ray, who of course holds a grudge for her going to the police, somehow knows where to find her.

 First-time feature director S.K.
-Dale and writer Jason Carvey (A New Wave) do a nice job of setting the stage in Till Death’s opening act.
+Dale and writer Jason Carvey (A New Wave) does a nice job of setting the stage in Till Death’s opening act.
 You can sense there are issues between them from the start, even without the usual screaming and yelling used in situations like this.
 The quietly cold tone of voice and a few understated comments convey the situation.
 And one nicely dropped clue tips us that there’s more than we think going on.

 A good part of Till Death’s midsection, it only runs seventy-five minutes, is a one-woman show.
 In a nice touch, Emma uses her wedding gown as a sled to drag the corpse around as she tries to get help and/or free herself.
 But Mark has planned this carefully, making sure she has no way to call for help as well as hiding the knives or anything else she can use to detach his hand.